kiran-foundation/website/src/content/shakti/financial-skills/what-we-wiil.md

 title: "What we will do"
 messageCard:
   - mentor: "Preeti"
-    message: "What I will learn?
+    message: "What  will learn?
 Will I understand everything?"
     mentorImage: "/assets/images/financial/preeti.png"
     type: "send"